 I’ve had a pair of Bose noise-canceling headphones since I worked in corporate, great for noisy hostels and sleeping on public transport.
 You’ll love them, especially in North African countries, South America, and South East Asia where the concept of people using headphones on buses seems absent.

 A travel towel compacts to a small size for easy packing.
 A compact travel towel is an excellent piece of kit as they are fast-drying and they pack very small.
 Great for hostelling and hiking where you might want to cool off in a river or lake!
 I hated travel towels when we started traveling and it’s fair to say I’ve gone through my fair share of them to try and find one that I like.
 They’ve moved on leaps and bounds.
 I now have a travel towel that I love and that fits in the palm of my hand.
 Here’s my guide to travel towels.

 First Aid Kit

 From small cuts and bruises to blisters, a first aid kit will ensure comfort for when you take small knocks and bumps – it’s one of the most important items for your overlanding gear list, especially if you plan to travel off the beaten path or if you have specific medical requirements.
-I have an allergy to a few things – so I can’t put aloe vera on, I also can’t use Elastoplast and have to carry micropore tape.
+I have an allergy to a couple things – I can’t put any aloe vera on, I also can’t use Elastoplast so I have to carry some micropore tape instead.

 Make sure your kit contains the following at the very least: